-SCORING CRITERIA Points Project Narrative: Executive Summary Describe the targeted community or tribal government, the project's geographic location, high-lev relevant demographic data, the project and project goals, and the reasons why the project will bentargeted community.
-Project Narrative: Organization Background And Qualifications Provide a summary of the applicant's: A. Organization background and primary mission.
-B. History of working with the targeted community and local stakeholder relationships that may the project's success.
+SCORING CRITERIA Points Project Narrative: Executive Summary Describe the targeted community or tribal government, the project's geographic location, high-level relevant demographic data, the project and project goals, and the reasons why the project will benefit the targeted community.
+5 Points Project Narrative: Organization Background And Qualifications Provide a summary of the applicant's: A. Organization background and primary mission.
+B. History of working with the targeted community and local stakeholder relationships that may lead to the project's success.
 C. Demonstrated experience with planning and implementing community programs.
-15 Points lead to Project Narrative: Project Need Identity the problem the project is intended to address.
-A. How does your solution address issues, such as energy resiliency, greater affordability, or the environment?
+15 Points Project Narrative: Project Need A. How does your solution address issues, such as energy resiliency, greater affordability, or the environment?
 What are the proposed benefits for the targeted community?
-B. Identify Environmental Justice issues addressed by the project and describe the targeted commuse demographic data to describe the environmental justice elements involved such as ethnicity distribution; median household income; size and ethnicity of immigrant populations; or geogral location.
+B. Identify Environmental Justice issues addressed by the project and describe the targeted community.
+Use demographic data to describe the environmental justice elements involved such as ethnicity; age distribution; median household income; size and ethnicity of immigrant populations; or geographic location.
 Cite your sources when using data.
 C. How does the target community meet the eligibility rules for the clean energy program under consideration?
-If grant funds are used to pursue a MIP incentive, is the community vulnerable outages and is it a disadvantaged or vulnerable community or does it have facilities serving succommunity?
-Please see the MIP Handbook, which is anticipated October 2023, https://switchison.org/ for information on TE CPUC's customer website for SGIP.
+If grant funds are used to pursue a MIP incentive, is the community vulnerable to outages and is it a disadvantaged or vulnerable community or does it have facilities serving such a community?
+Please see the MIP Handbook, which is anticipated October 2023, https://switchison.org/ for information on TECH, and CPUC's customer website for SGIP.
 See Glossary for links.
-Please refer to the following resources: CalEPA's CalEnviroScreen tool, US Census Onickfacts webpage for Califorand the California Department of Finance's webpage for state demographic data. e to ch a
+Please refer to the following resources: CalEPA's CalEnviroScreen tool, US Census Quickfacts webpage for California data, and the California Department of Finance's webpage for state demographic data.
+20 Points

 SCORING CRITERIA Points Project Narrative: Evaluation And Data Collection A. Define project goals and objectives.
 Identify desired outcomes for the targeted community.
 B. What baseline data will be used to establish a benchmark for evaluating the impact of the proposed program?
 C. What data collection methods will be used to measure the impact of the project on the targeted community?
-Be sure to align your answers to the goals, metrics, and expected outcomes stated in the Workplan.
-10 Points Project Narrative: Community Engagement Plan And/Or Technical Assistance Plan If the project has a community engagement component, describe how the applicant will engage the targeted community and involve them in the planning process and implementation process.
+10 Points Be sure to align your answers to the goals, metrics, and expected outcomes stated in the Workplan.
+Project Narrative: Community Engagement Plan And/Or Technical Assistance Plan If the project has a community engagement component, describe how the applicant will engage the targeted community and involve them in the planning process and implementation process.
 Be sure to include details of specific staff and activities planned in your community engagement process in your Workplan.
-15 Points If the project has a technical assistance component, describe the process that will be used to find a qualified technical assistance provider as well as ensure that the technical assistance helps to overcome any gaps or barriers that the community or Tribe faces in accessing the clean energy program.
+15 Points If the project has a technical assistance component, describe the process that will be used to find a qualified technical assistance provider as well as ensure that the technical assistance helps to overcome any gaps or barriers that the community or Tribe faces in accessing the SGIP.
 Supporting Documents: Workplan Table The Workplan must detail all activities that will take place within the scope of the applying organization's project.
 The Workplan must align with the information presented in the project narrative.
-Although there is no required project length, grant projects must be completed by April 15, 2027 to allow time for final invoice processing.
 15 Points Supporting Documents: Budget Table The budget must detail all activity and resource expenses and should amount to the request grant award.
 Note that grantees will receive an upfront payment of 25% of their grant award.
 Subsequent budget requests will need to be made after the completion of project milestones.
 15 Points Supporting Documents: Letters Of Support At a minimum, at least two (2) letters of support from partner organizations or local community leaders that work in or are a part of the communities or populations that the applying organization intends to serve with the CEA grant funds.
 5 Points Total 100 Points